FS-Academy-Xi/js-principles-scope-readme/README.md

 ## Let's talk about Slack, baby

-As the newest engineer at Flatbook, you have access to the company's Slack team.
+As the newest engineer at Axibook, you have access to the company's Slack team.
 The Slack team is organized into channels, some of which are company-wide, such as the main `#general` channel, and some of which are used by individual teams for intra-team communication, such as `#education`, `#engineering`, and